DMT Addiction: Side Effects, Detox, Withdrawal, and Treatment

 - Family therapy

-- Specialized therapies like pet therapy, music therapy, or art therapy, among others
+- Specialized therapies like music therapy or art therapy, among others

 The cost of an inpatient or outpatient rehab program will vary depending on several factors, such as its location and amenities, the services offered, and the population served but most rehab centers work with clients to accept several different payment options, including: